jenkinsci/aqua-security-scanner-plugin/README.md

-# Aqua Docker Scanner Jenkins Plugin #
+# Aqua Security Scanner Jenkins Plugin #

 This is a Jenkins plugin for calling the Aqua API to scan a Docker image